Product Search

 About Burundi Masha Washing Station

-This is our first time offering coffee from the Masha Washing Station, but regular Burundi coffee buyers will be familiar with Kayanza Province from which it hails.
-Built in 1989, the washing station sits at 1672 meters above sea level and processes the coffee cherry of a little over 2100 smallholder farms in the area.
-The majority of coffee is grown by subsistance farmers, who grow food crops for their own supply as well as some cash crops (like coffee), not on larger factory farms or plantations, as is the norm in other countries.
-Coffee, once picked, is rushed to the local washing station for processing.
-The traditional processing method involves pulping the coffee and "dry fermenting" it up to twelve hours, at which point it gets washed in clean mountain water for another 12-24 hours.
+Once picked, coffee is rushed to the local washing station for processing.
+Traditional processing in Burundi involves pulping the coffee and "dry fermenting" it up to twelve hours, at which point it gets washed in clean mountain water for another 12-24 hours.
 The beans are then soaked for an additional 12-18 hours before being dried in parchment on raised beds.
 The Masha Washing Station has 170 drying beds and is capable of processing 750 metric tons of coffee a year.
+Coffee growing is extremely important to families there as well as to the country at large.

 Protais Siniremera, Sustainablity and Washing Station Manager